PcapPlusPlus/pcapplusplus.github.io/docs/benchmark.md

     }
 </script>

-[Matias Fontanini's packet-capture-benchmarks project](https://github.com/mfontanini/packet-capture-benchmarks) was used to compare the performance of PcapPlusPlus with other similar C++ libraries (libtins and libcrafter).
+In order to benchmark the performance of PcapPlusPlus and compare it with similar C++ libraries we used [Matias Fontanini's packet-capture-benchmarks project](https://github.com/mfontanini/packet-capture-benchmarks).
+The benchmark compared PcapPlusPlus, [libtins](http://libtins.github.io/), [libcrafter](https://github.com/pellegre/libcrafter) and libpcap.

 ## Table of contents
 {: .no_toc .text-delta }